coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 ## Summary

-There are four ways of transferring data, and each has its own place:
+There are three main ways of transferring data, and each has its own place:
 - Copy data one-way
 - Synchronize data two-ways
-- Use git (annex) to track data
-- Do a filesystem mount (sshfs)
+- Do a filesystem mount (sshfs) to make another view of the same data